ouya/docs/adobe-air.md

 `ClearButtonStatesPressedReleased` will clear the detected pressed and released states to allow detection for the next update frame.

 ```
-ouyaNativeInterface.ClearButtonStatesPressedReleased();
+razerSDKNativeInterface.ClearButtonStatesPressedReleased();
 ```

 ## Examples

 ### Flash

-The following steps setup the `Main.as` ActionScript file to load at start-up to initialize the `OUYA` native extension.
+The following steps setup the `Main.as` ActionScript file to load at start-up to initialize the `RazerSDK` native extension.

 1) Switch to the `selection tool` and `left-click` on the stage to select the document.